usetrmnl/trmnlp/README.md

 ```

-## `./src/settings.yml` Reference
+## `./src/settings.yml` Reference (Plugin Config)

-The `settings.yml` file is part of the private plugin definition.
+The `settings.yml` file is part of the plugin definition.

-See [TRMNL documentation](https://help.usetrmnl.com/en/articles/10542599-importing-and-exporting-private-plugins#h_581fb988f0) for details on the format of this file.
+See [TRMNL documentation](https://help.usetrmnl.com/en/articles/10542599-importing-and-exporting-private-plugins#h_581fb988f0) for details on this file's contents.

 ## Contributing